 - Small group workshops for students during the school day on choosing a college, writing essays, presenting their extracurricular activities and sharpening interviewing techniques

-- Information, advice and counsel for students and families throughout all stages of the college selection process, from the initial search through the application and matriculation decisions
+- Information, advice and counsel for students and families throughout all stages of the college selection process, from the initial search and list building through the application and matriculation decisions

 - A primary college counselor for students’ individual questions, beginning with a family meeting during spring semester of junior year